-Master Plumber Test Guide
+Master Plumber Test Summary

 As a journeyman level plumber, you are aware of the regulations that apply to the trade.
 You may have had to take a test to become a journeyman plumber or its equivalent.
 Some states do not use a journeyman/master plumber designation but license plumbers in terms of being a "contractor".
 For purposes of this guide, when we use the term "master" we are identifying the highest level of plumbing authority given within regulation, be it designated master or contractor or any other term.